 MCST 603: Basic Cannabinoid Chemistry and Drug Delivery (3 credits)

 This course introduces students to the chemical characteristics of cannabis components.
-The course will describe the classification system for cannabinoids, cannabinoid compound ratios in plant materials, cannabis-derived products and their constituents, oils, terpenoids, flavenoids, hydrocarbons and nitrogen containing compounds.
+The course will describe the classification system for cannabinoids, cannabinoid compound ratios in plant materials, cannabis-derived products and their constituents, oils, terpenoids, flavonoids, hydrocarbons and nitrogen containing compounds.
 This course also introduces students to the science of designing dosage forms.
 Topics include the formulation, development, evaluation, selection and administration of safe, effective, reliable, drug delivery systems, with a focus on development of medical cannabis products.
 The wide variety of cannabis delivery systems and routes of delivery and the impact of those delivery systems have on the bioavailability of cannabis will be evaluated in this course.

 Course Managers: Ryan Pearson, PhD, Andrew Coop, PhD, and Chad Johnson, PhD